 I’d been struggling to make headway in the open ocean, when what I loved about swimming was the endless predictability of the black line.
 I love staring at that line as every stroke pushes me the same distance forward, breathing every third stroke, turning around after 50 metres, and doing it all over again.

-For me, swimming has always been a way to release stress (could hyperlink to other article).
+For me, swimming has always been a way to release stress.
 Putting myself in the path of slimy sea creatures and unpredictable ocean waves was a way to ruin all the things I loved about swimming – and apparently needed.

 So, I ‘failed’ my new year’s resolution.
 But happily, because I realised the real value that swimming has for me.
 And along the way, by training for an ocean swim I never attempted, I got back into a regular routine in the pool, which helped my head and my body.
 And that’s what matters most.

 Laps for Life is a much better new year’s resolution for me: it has the same potential to set up a routine of swimming regularly early in the year, making it easier to maintain it for the rest of 2021, and I’ll be supporting young people in Australia with mental health problems while I’m at it.